thisdialynx/JetiTable/README.md

 Some highlight features:
 - Sign in/Sign out
 - Password recover
-- Schedule for the day
+- Lession (including presence verification) and session schedule

 ## Downloads
 [GitHub](https://github.com/thisdialynx/JetiTable/releases/latest) and [SourceForge](https://sourceforge.net/projects/diaproduction/files/JetiTable/) is the only source at the moment